knguyen23-iit/FSA_CS330_Fall2022/README.md

           Enter "coverage run test_FSA_demo_0.py" to run the unit tests

           Enter "coverage report -m" for it to produce a coverage report

+Executable 1:
+          Enter "coverage run FSA_interactive_0.py" to run the executable It will return how many seconds the intruder have to spend to break the lock by entering random numbers.

+Executable 2:
+          Enter "coverage run FSA_interactive_1.py" to run the executable You can enter the number to try to lock or unlock the lock.